MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsNetworkDeviceEnrollmentService.md

 ```

 This command displays the default settings when NDES is using a service account without making any
 changes to the configuration.
-This command uses the service account named `"CONTOSO\svcNDES"` that
+This command uses the service account named `CONTOSO\svcNDES` that
 is a member of the local computer's `IIS_USRS` group.

 ### Example 3: Install NDES using the application pool identity